giucamp/density/README.md

 spin-locking    |[sp_function_queue](http://peggysansonetti.it/tech/density/html/classdensity_1_1sp__function__queue.html) |[sp_hetr_queue](http://peggysansonetti.it/tech/density/html/classdensity_1_1sp__heter__queue.html)|configurable|configurable

 All function queues have a common interface, and so all heterogeneous queues.
 Some queues have specific extensions: an example is heter_queue supporting iteration, or lock-free and spin-locking queues supporting try_* functions with parametric progress guarantee.
+A lifo memory management system is provided too, built upon the paged management.

 About function queues
 --------------
 A function queue is an heterogeneous FIFO pseudo-container that stores callable objects, each with a different type, but all invokable with the same signature.
-Foundamentaly a funcion queue is a queue of `std::function`-like objects that uses linear allocation for the storage of the captures.
+Foundamentaly a funcion queue is a queue of `std::function`-like objects that uses an in-page linear allocation for the storage of the captures.

     // put a lambda in the queue
     function_queue<void()> queue;